Youth-Avenue-2021/Casino-Number-Gussing-Game/README.md

     return 0;
 }

-// building game logic function int gameLogic() {
+// function describing the game logic int gameLogic() {
-    // declaring this variable to define howmany bid user betting...! int betAmountScope = totalAmount - 10;
+    // to declare the bid amount
+    int betAmountScope = totalAmount - 10;
-    // defining this variable for howmany amount decreasing per wrong guess int decreasingAmount;
+    // to declare the loss per wrong guess int decreasingAmount;
-    // terminating this loop (do-while) if user entered bid amount greter than total balance and also if user not entered bid amount in multiplication of 10 ... do {
+    // the following do-while loop checks two conditions:
-        // running this loop while user enter bet amount less than or equal to total amount do {
+    // 1. bid amount is less than or equal to balance
+    // 2. bid amount is multiple of 10

+    do {
+        // loop to check condition 1
+        do {
             if (totalAmount < betAmountScope) {
                 cout << "\nYour betting amount should be less than your balance, please bid again: $";
                 cin >> betAmountScope;
             }
         } while (totalAmount < betAmountScope);
-        // running this loop while user enter bet amount in multiplication by 10... do {
+        // loop to check condition 2
+        do {
             if (betAmountScope % 10 != 0) {
                 cout << "Please enter correct bid amount by required (multiplication by 10)...!" << endl;